seamplex/feenox/doc/programming.md

 ## Languages

+C++ is a great language with used to solve problems it solves naturally well without being forced to solve it (see [LibreBlackjack](https://seamplex.com/blackjack/)).
+C++ is a terrible language whenever else.
+It is messy, overwhelming, complicated, not rubust, not easy to debug (especially with templates).
+The cons are far more than the pros.

+Fortran is a terrible language.
+Period.

+Go & Rust, I think still nobody knows.
+But Rust's automatic memory handling is not a point strong enough for CAE/DAE/FEA software.

  * Stick to plain C.

    > C enables us to build data structures for storing sparse matrices, solver information, etc. in ways that Fortran simply does not allow.
 ANSI C is a complete standard that all modern C compilers support.
 The language is identical on all machines.
 C++ is still evolving and compilers on different machines are not identical.
 Using C function pointers to provide data encapsulation and polymorphism allows us to get many of the advantages of C++ without using such a large and more complicated language.